 This book would be particularly good for Father’s Day if Dad is any sort of teacher/coach.

-You might also enjoy reading 15 Heartfelt Homemade Father’s Day Gifts Your Child Will Love to Make
+You May Also Enjoy 15 Homemade Father’s Day Gifts Your Child Will Love to Make

-This is a gift book that’s given from a child to Dad.
-It’s a gift from a little person to a big person and tells the story of the journey the child makes while deciding on a present for their Dad – the crazy thoughts they had for a gift all come from a child’s point of view.
+A Present For My Dad is a beautiful gift book that tells the story of the journey the child makes while deciding on a present for their Dad – the crazy thoughts they had for a gift all come from a child’s point of view.
 In the end they decide to get Dad a pair of colourful socks instead.

 Each book is wrapped, has a gift tag, is a children’s story and comes with a gorgeous pair of socks.